Peralasseri

-Peralasseri is a census town and Panchayat headquarters in Kannur district in the Indian state of Kerala, situated on the Kannur-Kuthuparamba State Highway 38 (Kerala), 12 km from Kannur city, on the bank of Anjarakandy river.
+Peralasseri is a census town and Panchayat headquarters in Kannur district in the Indian state of Kerala, situated on the Kannur-Kuthuparamba SH 38, about 16 km south east of Kannur city and 10 km west of Kuthuparamba town, on the banks of Anajarakandy river.

 Geography

-Peralasseri is 14 km from the district headquarters Kannur.
-The nearest town and railway stations are Thalassery which is 14 km and Kannur which is 15 km away.
-It is surrounded by 4 panchayats: Kadambur, Vengad, Anjarakandi, and Pinarayi.
+Peralasseri is 16 km from the district headquarters Kannur.
+The nearest railway stations are Thalassery and Kannur which are located 15 km and 16 km respectively from here.
+It is surrounded by 4 panchayats: Kadambur, Vengad, Anjarakandi and Pinarayi.

 Demographics

 As of 2011 Census, Peralasseri had a population of 16,821 which constitutes 7,687 (45.7%) males and 9,134 (54.3%) females.
 Peralasseri census town spreads over an area of 10.76 km2 with 3,830 families residing in it.
 The male female sex ratio was 1,188 higher than state average of 1,084.

 In Peralasseri, 10.3% of the population is under 6 years of age.
 Peralasseri had an overall literacy of 97.9% higher than state average of 94%.
 The male literacy stands at 98.8% and female literacy was 97%.